vkuprin/tobedo/Readme.md

 2) Make tobedo_bot a group admin so he can read the messages
 3) The bot will automatically turn any messages into a checklist, parsing line by line

+## Features

+- Create checklists from any message
+- Toggle items by clicking on them
+- View all your todo items with `/todos`
+- View only incomplete items with `/pending`
+- View only completed items with `/completed`

 # Deploy own instance of bot

 If you want to extend functionality, you can fork this repo and redeploy the bot.